 Since these ADUs are detached, residents can do as they please with little effect on the main property.
 This is especially appealing for tenants who want a sense of independence.
 Occupants can come and go as they please and have privacy from the main house.

-With a detached ADU, however, you do have extra building and maintenance costs.
-This includes utility hookups, mechanical appliances (furnace, water heater, etc.).
+A detached ADU brings extra building and maintenance costs.
+This includes utility hookups and mechanical appliances (furnace, water heater, etc.).
 A detached ADU also takes more raw materials to put together.

 These units share at least one wall with the primary residence.
 They still have separate entrances and don't share any internal connections with the main unit.
 They tend to have their own utility hookups, although connecting them is less expensive since the distance traversed is less.
 They may share mechanical appliances like a furnace or water heater, but not necessarily.

-- Private mortgage insurance until 80% loan-to-value (LTV), which is the amount of the loan divided by the appraised value of the property expressed as a percentage.
+Private mortgage insurance until 80 percent loan-to-value (LTV), which is the amount of the loan divided by the appraised value of the property expressed as a percentage.

 Financing for every part of the home building process from purchasing land to completion then converts into a 30-year loan.

-This is when you refinance for more than your home is worth so that you get a large lump sum of cash.
+The borrower refinances for more than their home is worth so that they get a large lump sum of cash.

-- You may get better rates if they’ve fallen since your initial mortgage.
+The borrower may get better rates if rates have fallen since the initial mortgage.

-Short-term loans ideal for people who plan to sell their homes after building the ADU.
+Short-term loans are ideal for people who plan to sell their homes after building the ADU.